mbentley/docker-omada-controller/README.md

 ### Multi-arch Tags

 For a full tag list, search the [Docker Hub tags list](https://hub.docker.com/r/mbentley/omada-controller/tags).
-The following tags have multi-arch support for `amd64` and `arm64` and will automatically pull the correct tag based on your system's architecture:
+The following tags have multi-arch support for `amd64` and `arm64` and will automatically pull the correct tag based on your system's architecture.

+#### OpenJDK

+These are builds with the standard OpenJDK JVM.

 | Tag(s) | Major.Minor Release | Current Version |
 | :----- | ------------------- | --------------- |